Admissions at the University of Latvia 2019. Call for applications

 - Bachelor’s degree diploma and diploma supplement or transcript of records in original language, and notarized translation in English, or an equivalent qualification from a university or other accredited academic institution.

 N.B.
-Your educational documents (certificates and transcripts of records) must be suitable to enrol at a university in your home country.
+Applicant’s educational documents (certificates and transcripts of records) must be suitable to enrol at a university in his/her home country.

-If you meet these general criteria, you can follow the next steps and apply for studies at the University of Latvia.
+If the applicant complies with these general criteria, he/she is welcome to proceed with the next steps and apply for studies at the University of Latvia.

 The online application form must be submitted to apply for studies at the University of Latvia.
-Create an account to complete the online application.
-You may complete it in multiple sessions.
+Applicant must create an account to complete the online application.
+Online application form can be saved and completed in multiple sessions.

-Please submit an application form only when all of the required documents are uploaded!
+Please submit an application form only after all of the required documents are uploaded!

 - General secondary school diploma/certificate in original language and a notarized copy in English;

-- Transcript of grades or final exam results in original language and a notarized copy in English;
+- Transcript of grades or final examination results in original language and a notarized copy in English;

 - Bachelor’s degree diploma in original language and a notarized copy in English;